SDS logo

 Additional Tips for Managing Dental Anxiety

-• Schedule Appointments at Less Busy Times: Early morning or mid-week appointments may be quieter, reducing stress.
+• Schedule Appointments at Less Busy Times: Early morning or mid-week appointments are typically quieter, which can create a more calming experience for those with dental anxiety.

 Final Thoughts: Don’t Let Fear Keep You from a Healthy Smile